I-Am-Nicholas/thermostat/README.md

 # THERMOSTAT

-## A JavaScript Thermostat with an HTML front - end
+## A JavaScript Thermostat with an HTML front - end and JQuery UI